ChicoState/ux-dawdle/README.md

   * How efficiently can users complete the tasks
   * How satisfied are users with using the app to complete certain tasks
 * Draft protocol
+ * Similar to Usability
+ * used during testing to collect data through feedback from users and visual indicators
+ * gives users tasks that they must complete
+* Test Pilots
+ * allows the team to do a run-through of the project to complete last-minute altercations
+ * Ensures that the data we are collecting is relevant to the test
  *
 * IRB Submission
+ *

 [Full phase III report](phaseIII/)